 If you’d love to live in the park but don’t think you can afford it, check out the prices towards the northern end, close to the racing stables, jockeys’ hang-outs and the Achères water purification plant.

-The nearest GSGI schools are the Lycée International in St Germain en Laye, the The British School in Croissy and Forest International School in Mareil-Marly.
+Should the latter not be your choice, be prepared for lengthy commutes to the other GSGI schools in the area: the Lycée International in St Germain en Laye, The British School in Croissy and Forest International School in Mareil-Marly.
 None of these commutes is easy but most children seem to cope: a private bus goes to the British School, public bus to the Lycée International, and for Forest you will need a car and lots of petrol -- but again, some parents do it.

 For younger children there is a playgroup at the Anglican church, All Saints.

 You will need a car for the 20 minute drive to the Carrefour supermarket in Montesson.
 The best fresh produce is to be had in neighbouring Mesnil (les Jardins du Mesnil plus butcher plus fishmonger), or every Wednesday and Saturday at the Maisons-Laffitte market.